-Fruit and vegetables are a healthy part of any dog’s diet, but there are certain ones that can actually be toxic to your pet.
+Fruit and vegetables are a healthy part of any dog’s diet, but there are certain ones that can actually be toxic to dogs.
 You may have never thought to ask yourself, can dogs eat grapes?
-Unfortunately, no, they cannot.
-Grapes in their fresh form and dried as raisins have a high toxicity that’s harmful to dogs.
+Unfortunately, no, dogs cannot eat grapes.
+Grapes and raisins have a high toxicity that’s harmful to dogs.
 Keep them out of reach of your pet and make sure others know that it’s not a treat that’s canine-friendly.

 Although larger breeds of dogs may be better able to metabolize an accidentally eaten grape, it’s still best to prevent your dog from ingesting them all together, no matter what size of dog you have.
-Poisoning in dogs can result in immediate side effects including vomiting, abdominal pain, body weakness, and ultimately, kidney failure.
+Poisoning in dogs can result in immediate side effects including vomiting and diarrhea, abdominal pain, body weakness, and ultimately, kidney or renal failure.

 What to Do If Your Dog Eats Grapes

 If your dog has gobbled up a grape, try to induce vomiting before the toxins can be fully absorbed into the system.
 However, if your dog is already experiencing trouble breathing or has already vomited, call your emergency veterinarian to receive the next steps in medical care.